| At

 consisted of the Raquette river and running through pasture land and

-cranberry marshes.
 The timber industry had cut the larger trees

-and the only sizeable stand left was in what was to become 'stump bay'.
+was to become 'Stump Bay'.
 Stump bay was actually a surveying error.
 That land was supposed to be above the flood plain, so the trees were not cut.
+Once the dam began to fill Higley, those trees were soon under water and a large bay was born.
 After the bay was created, crews were allowed to cut the trees in winter, leaving the submerged stumps behind.
 They're a navigational hazard, but the lack of motorboats makes bathing at the State Park more enjoyable. |

 |